 The Constitution was set up

-to accommodate a number of caveats or vulnerabilities which easily circumvent
+to accommodate a number of caveats or vulnerabilities which easily and effectively circumvent

 limits placed by the Constitution.* The Constitution was written in such a way that it allows these to exist.
 Quite a few of them were thought of by the forefathers.
 Actually nearly half of them were

 thought up by the wives of forefathers when they got together for their

 knitting circle.
 The wives were quite a team.
 In fact Dolley Madison made a full list of them.
 That list may be in the Library of Congress.
 I have long since forgotten most of them.

 The one which is the most potent and useful in the war on terrorism is the simple fact that martial law does not need to be made public.
 For instance the president or governor can declare martial law to only one other citizen such as a general or FBI agent.

 The caveats were put in mainly because the

 early government was in danger of being taken over by the Tories, French and the

 fur traders.
 Fur was the New Worlds largest industry (after the Spanish